saidvandeklundert/saidvandeklundert.github.io/_posts/2020-8-13-jsnapy-basics.md

 The thing I love using JSNAPy for the most is pre- and post- change validation.
 If you are performing a change on a device that has 100+ interfaces and that is also enabled for OSPF, BGP, LDP, LLDP, RSVP and LACP, you spend quite some time validating that operations have returned to normal after executing a change.
 It is error-prone, time consuming and it is no fun at all.
 Especially if you are executing a change during a nightly maintenance window.

-With JSNAPy, you write out your testcases in advance.
+With JSNAPy, you write out your test cases in advance.
 When you have your maintenance, the test cases are executed in seconds.

 This walkthrough will cover what JSNAPy is, how it works and how it is configured.
 After this, we will write a few test cases and execute those using the CLI.